 The Company's mining rights are owned by the state of Bolivia and managed by COMIBOL.
 The Company maintains royalty agreements with COMIBOL in return for the rights to mine, transport and process unconsolidated, surface deposits (termed "Pallacos" - sediments eroded from and deposited around Cerro Rico) at Santa Rita, Huacajchi and Antuco.
-The Company also maintains royalty agreements with COMIBOL in return for the rights to mine, transport and reprocess historical mining dumps and stockpiles ("mine waste stockpiles") in the El Asiento, Tatasi-Portugalete and Monserrat areas, and through these agreements provides an environmental remediation service by processing otherwise discarded mine waste..
+The Company also maintains royalty agreements with COMIBOL in return for the rights to mine, transport and reprocess historical mining dumps and stockpiles ("mine reclamation stockpiles") in the El Asiento, Tatasi-Portugalete and Monserrat areas, and through these agreements provides an environmental remediation service by processing otherwise discarded mine waste.
 In September 2020, COMIBOL granted a mining production contract consolidating the mining rights to the Santa Rita, Huacajchi, Antuco, El Asiento, Tatasi-Portugalete and Monserrat areas, replacing the temporary mining permits previously issued.

-At Cachi Laguna, Manquiri has a contract with RALP Compañia Minera S.R.L. ("RALP") to purchase and transport a fixed number of tonnes of high-grade silver and gold bearing ore to the San Bartolomé plant for processing.
+At Cachi Laguna, Manquiri has a contract with RALP Compañia Minera S.R.L. ("RALP") to purchase and transport a fixed number of tonnes of high-grade gold and lesser silver bearing ore to the San Bartolomé plant for processing.
 The underlying mineral rights of Cachi Laguna are held by RALP through contracts with the Corporación Minera de Bolivia ("COMIBOL").
+As the current purchase contract with RALP is expected to be completed by early 2022, the Company is in discussions with RALP to pursue an exploration campaign, the results of which will be integrated into a new purchase contract.

-The Company also maintains various agreements to purchase oxidized material from local miners at market rates for processing at the San Bartolomé plant.
+The Company also maintains various agreements to purchase oxidized, precious metal-bearing material from local miners at market rates for processing at the San Bartolomé plant.
+A number of additional ore purchase opportunities in Bolivia are currently being evaluated by the Company.